congcongdu/RBF/README.md

   Think of the trained network as a new function network, and use RK4 to calculate its time series

-- checkSameSide.m
+- getPointSide.m

   Check the position relationship of the point to the plane

-- Plane.m
+- finfbestplane.m

-  Look for the plane dividing the two clusters of points and plots
+  Look for the best plane dividing the two clusters of points and plots